 The offer price (excl.
 TAX), minus discount, in the currency of a transaction.
 Note "Offer Price (excl TAX)" is often equal, but can deviate when customer paid in different currency.

 - Transaction price in distributor currency (excl TAX)

 This is only applicable for a distributor/associate setup: It gives the transactions price in a distributor's currency.
-It equals revenue generated by the publisher (of the distributor).
+It equals revenue generated by the Broadcaster (of the distributor).
 We count it based on the daily ECB exchange rate.

 - Unique visitors / UV